 Idling is when your vehicle’s engine is running but it’s not moving.
 You may be stopped briefly to drop something off.
 You might be paused outside a school, office or hospital to pick someone up.
 Or you may be in standstill traffic.
-All of these are examples of idling.
+These are all examples of idling.

 Why is idling a problem for Bristol?

-When vehicles idle, the engine fumes create air pollution and this can damage people’s health.
-New research shows that air pollution causes over 300 premature deaths each year in Bristol.
+When vehicles idle, engine fumes create air pollution which damages people’s health.
+Research shows that air pollution causes over 300 premature deaths each year in Bristol.

-We need to cut down all unnecessary idling, there are ‘idling hotspots’ outside of schools and hospitals, where the most vulnerable people are exposed to harmful air pollution caused by engine fumes.
+We need to cut down all unnecessary idling especially outside schools and hospitals where the most vulnerable people are exposed to harmful air pollution caused by engine fumes.

 What should I do?